projectsveltos/sveltos/docs/events/addon_event_deployment.md

      end
 ```

-Following EventTrigger instance is referencing the EventSource instance defined above, and it is referencing a ConfigMap containing a template for an Ingress resource.
+The below EventTrigger instance is referencing the EventSource instance defined above, and it is referencing a ConfigMap containing a template for an Ingress resource.

-Note that *oneForEvent* field is set to false, instructing Sveltos to create a single Ingress for all Service instances in the managed cluster matching the EventSource.
+Please Note: The *oneForEvent* field is set to `false` and instructs Sveltos to create a single Ingress for all Service instances in the managed cluster matching the EventSource.

-When *oneForEvent* is set to false, when instantiating the Ingress template, *Resources* is an array containing all Services in the managed cluster matching the EventSource.
+When *oneForEvent* is set to `false`, when instantiating the Ingress template, *Resources* is an array containing all Services in the managed cluster matching the EventSource.
 Any field can be accessed.

 ```yaml
 apiVersion: lib.projectsveltos.io/v1alpha1